appseconnect/docs/_posts/Workflow-Management/Use Cases/2018-08-22-basic-workflow-customer-download.md

 * [Process](https://github.com/appseconnect/docs/blob/demo/_posts/Workflow-Management/Nodes-and-links/2018-08-20-working-with-process.md#title-process-nodetoc-truetag-developerscategory-workflow)
 * [Post](https://github.com/appseconnect/docs/blob/demo/_posts/Workflow-Management/Nodes-and-links/2018-08-21-working-with-post.md#title-post-nodetoc-truetag-developerscategory-workflow)

-8. The user after creating the workflow will give a name to the untitled workflow and click on `SAVE` button to save the workflow.
+8. The user after creating the workflow will give a name to the untitled workflow (Workflow for Customer Downloading) and click on `SAVE` button to save the workflow.

             ![CustomerDownload_Simple](media/CustomerDownload_Simple.png)
 9. The user after creating the workflow will deploy that in the Agent.